Americans with Disabilities Act (ADA)

 Participants in Programs and Services

-We encourage anyone requiring reasonable accommodation for participation in any program or service offered by Oklahoma State University to contact the event sponsor well in advance of the event for details on arranging services.
+We encourage anyone requiring reasonable accommodation for participation in any program or service offered by OSU to contact the event sponsor well in advance of the event for details on arranging services.
 Attention should be paid to directions provided in program material regarding deadlines established for timely requests.